Lindsay OhabGraduate Program CoordinatorCasey 2W206.firstname.lastname@example.org

 Laura Rehrmann is president of the Group Health Community Foundation and vice president for community responsibility for Group Health Cooperative.
 Laura was previously Executive Director of the Central Seattle Community Foundation and Director of Development for the College.
 She represents the MNPL Class of '96 on the Visiting Committee.
 Her undergraduate degree is from the University of San Francisco.
 Laura was previously Director of Development at Catholic Community Services of King County.
 She has been the President of the Northwest Development Officers Association and is a volunteer with a number of other organizations.
 Laura's special expertise is in board and resource development.
 Reading is among her hobbies.

-Sturgis Robinson is a Financial Advisor with Morgan Stanley Wealth Management in Seattle.
-Sturgis is the former president and CEO of Prescott College in Prescott, Arizona as well as a longtime member of that institution's board of trustees.
-He was a Foreign Service Officer with the U.S. Department of State, serving as a political and economic reporting officer in Turkey and India and as an analyst at the State Department's Bureau of Intelligence and Research.
-He was also Director of Public Relations for the parent company of the popular clothing manufacturer Patagonia, Deputy Finance Director for Senator Gary Hart's first presidential campaign and Executive Director of the Orcas Island Community Foundation.
-Sturgis is a member of the 2004 cohort of graduates from the MNPL program at Seattle University.
+Sturgis Robinson is the former president and CEO of Prescott College in Prescott, Arizona, as well as a longtime member of that institution’s board of trustees.
+He was a Foreign Service Officer with the U.S. Department of State, serving as a political and economic reporting officer in Turkey and India, and an analyst at the State Department’s Bureau of Intelligence and Research.
+His previous positions include serving as Director of Public Relations for the parent company of the popular clothing manufacturer Patagonia, Deputy Finance Director for Senator Gary Hart’s first presidential campaign, and Executive Director of the Orcas Island Community Foundation.
+Sturgis is a member of the 2004 cohort of graduates from the Master of Nonprofit Leadership program at Seattle University.
 Sturgis spent 10 years in the adventure travel industry, leading expeditions throughout the Rocky Mountain West, Mexico, Nepal and Turkey.
 He has led over 70 river trips on the Colorado River through Grand Canyon.